cipick/amplitude-dev-center/docs/data/sdks/flutter-4/index.md

 2. Run `flutter pub get` in the terminal to install the SDK.

-### iOS installation
+#### iOS installation

 Add `platform :ios, '10.0'` to your Podfile.

 To enable Bitcode, follow Flutter's [documentation](https://github.com/flutter/flutter/wiki/Creating-an-iOS-Bitcode-enabled-app).

-## Usage
+## Use

 ### Initialization

-Before you can instrument, you must initialize the SDK using the API key for your Amplitude project.
+Before you instrument your application, initialize the SDK with your Amplitude project's API key.

 ```dart
 import 'package:amplitude_flutter/amplitude.dart';